Wedding Photography at Southwark Register Office/Camberwell House

 The Lucas Gardens are a couple of minutes' walk away.
 You can enter it from the corner of Peckham Road and Vestry Road.

 I photograph wedding parties there regularly, as this gives diversity to the photos, particularly at short weddings.
-The park is relatively small but beautiful, with attractive backdrops such as flower beds and green foliage for an attractive set of photographs.
+The park is relatively small but beautiful, with attractive backdrops such as flower beds and green foliage for gorgeous photographs.
 There is even a play park for more playful shots...

-The Lucas Gardens next door has lots of flowers and foliage, great for portraits of the newlyweds after their ceremony.
+The Lucas Gardens next door has lots of flowers and foliage, which is great for portraits of the newlyweds after their ceremony.

-Maybe considered a little cheesy by some, a good jumping shot tells of the fun and personalities present on the day.
+Although some may consider a jumping shot a little cheesy, it tells of the fun and personalities present on the day.

 Southwark Register Office,